Skip to content

 Create admin option

-Insert a username, commentary (optional), select the administrator profile created, disable PKI Group and CORS.
+Insert a username, comments (optional), select any profile from the list (will be changed later), disable PKI Group and CORS.

 Creating admin user